Australia Travel Blog

 Look at carpooling and see if anyone else is going the same direction.
 Splitting costs is a great way to keep your budget in check.

-One of the benefits of good weather and lots of space is the abundance of camp sites that are scattered across the country.
+One of the benefits of good weather and lots of space is the abundance of campsites that are scattered across the country.
 Hotel and motel bills will add up quickly but campsites can be relatively cheap.
+There are even some free places to camp.

 Buy a cheap tent and some cooking equipment and you’ll save a lot.
 If you’re spending a lot of time and want to cover a large area think about purchasing a camper van.
 This will save both money on accommodation and food.